XTM233/nlp-for-local-zettelkasten/README.md

 Currently we have the following functionalities:

-1. (Inspired by [Flomo](flomoapp.com)) suggest a list of high-frequency words (splited by jieba) in your note directory and allow you to browse notes containing these "keywords" for further processing, such as tagging or making connections between these notes
+1. (inspired by [Flomo](flomoapp.com)) suggest a list of high-frequency words (splited by jieba) in your note directory and allow you to browse notes containing these "keywords" for further processing, such as tagging or making connections between these notes
-2. (Inspired by [Obsidian](obsidian.md)) print a randomly selected note from your note directory
+2. (inspired by [Obsidian](obsidian.md)) print a randomly selected note from your note directory

 ## Installation